SpocWiki/_public/schema.org/predicate/Texts/has_game_platform.md

 - [ #has_/text/_about_game_platform :: Text, Thing, URL ] or
 - [ has_text_about_game_platform :: Text, Thing, URL ]

-The electronic systems used to play &lt;a href="http://en.wikipedia.org/wiki/Category:Video_game_platforms"&gt;video games&lt;/a&gt;.
+The electronic systems used to play [video games](http://en.wikipedia.org/wiki/Category:Video_game_platforms).

 Predicated describes that:
 [ #has_/domain  :: VideoGame, VideoGameSeries ]